input-output-hk/hermes/docs/scripts/Hermes-Athena-Roadmap-Script.md

 What We’re Delivering (60 seconds)

-* Hermes Engine: an event‑driven runtime that runs application logic in WebAssembly components and provides safe building blocks (HTTP, IPFS/libp2p, SQLite, Cardano, crypto).
+* Hermes Engine: an event‑driven runtime that runs application logic in WebAssembly components and provides safe building blocks (HTTP, IPFS/libp2p, SQLite, Cardano, cryptography).
 * Athena Voting Interface: the voter experience on top of Hermes, with native modules for identity/registration and Cardano data, and a web UI served through the gateway.
 * Decentralised by design: content moves over peer‑to‑peer networks instead of relying on central web servers.